 Select lamps with a longer service life.
 As an example, metal halide lamps provide 45 times the lumen hours as incandescent lamps, so re-lamping and lamp disposal can be performed less often.
 LED light sources are another option to be considered.

 Recycle.
-Lamps can often be recycled or disposed of through the manufacturer or a licensed contractor.
+Lamps can often be recycled, or disposed of through the manufacturer, or a licensed contractor.

 Noise pollution

-The primary source of AtoN-related noise pollution comes from electric fog horns, which can disturb nearby residents if left running continuously in all visibility conditions.
+The primary source of AtoN-related noise pollution comes from fog horns, which can disturb nearby residents if left running continuously in all visibility conditions.
 Diesel and wind generators can also be a disturbing noise source.

 The following are ways to address these problems: